-In 2019 - 86% achieved a Level 2 qualification with 39% achieving a Distinction or above
+In 2023 - 77% achieved a Level 2 qualification

 Creative iMedia is an exciting subject and the depth of coverage mean that it will provide a solid foundation for other IT and computing courses.

 Creative iMedia opens up an incredible world of opportunities for work both in the technology industries and in supporting roles within other industries.
 IT people not only need technical skills and knowledge but also other characteristics such as an ability to communicate clearly to all levels within an organisation.